lcafonso/cessna-182-skylane-rc-plans/Readme.md

 View the [wiki][1] for printable plans, step-by-step instructions, tips, tricks, photos, and more information.

+Sign up for [special email updates][special-updates] with photos/tips/tricks sent bi-weekly and/or monthly.

 Join us and chat/ask in **#cessna** on `irc.freenode.net` or connect with your browser on [WebChat][2].